 Academic Work

 In October 2017, I completed my Ph.D. in liturgical studies at the Graduate Theological Union, with secondary specializations in New Testament and cognitive linguistics.
 My main research interests are in eucharistic theology, eucharistic origins, and the intersection between sacramental theology and cognitive linguistics.
-I’m currently revising my dissertation, Metaphors of Eucharistic Presence, and hope to publish it in book form within the next few years.

-I also have the privilege of being part of seminarians’ formation as an adjunct instructor at the Church Divinity School of the Pacific.
-Right now I’m teaching Liturgical Leadership, the most fun class (in my wholly biased opinion) in the whole seminary curriculum.
-Not only do we reflect together on the skills of planning and leading extraordinary worship, students also get to preside in their own practice liturgies, complete with video and feedback.
+While working on my doctorate, I had the privilege of being part of seminarians’ formation as an adjunct instructor at the Church Divinity School of the Pacific.
+For a few years I taught Liturgical Leadership, the most fun class (in my biased opinion) in the whole seminary curriculum.
+Not only did we reflect together on the skills of planning and leading extraordinary worship, students also got to preside in their own practice liturgies, complete with video and feedback.
+In previous years I co-taught a seminar in eucharistic theology with the remarkable and beloved Louis Weil and served as a teaching assistant for classes in liturgy with Ruth Meyers and Lizette Larson-Miller and in Christian education with Susanna Singer.

 “A Sacramentality of Grace in George Herbert.”
 A short paper on the way Herbert is able to use the highest sacramental language in a way that holds together Catholic and Reformed understandings.
 For Herbert no material symbols and no human beings are capable of mediating Christ’s presence through their own merit, but through God’s overwhelming grace both things and people can become genuine bearers of the divine.
 You can read the whole thing here.